Ultrametric Cluster Hierarchies: I Want 'em All!: Choosing a Partition

 \section{Choosing a Partition}

-Theorem \ref{thm:optimal_clusters} gives us the optimal center-based clustering solutions for all values of $k$ at once.
-If we simply require the solution for a specific $k$ then this is sufficient.
-However, what if we are instead interested in the ``best'' clustering from this hierarchy?
-To this end, this section discusses how known techniques for obtaining a partition can be applied to Section \ref{sec:clustering_theory}'s hierarchies in $O(n)$ time.
+Theorem \ref{thm:optimal_clusters} gives us a hierarchy of optimal center-based clustering solutions for all values of $k$ at once.
+However, what if we are interested in the ``best'' clustering from this hierarchy?
+To this end, there are several techniques for extracting additional partitions from these hierarchies in $O(n)$ time.